 "'Oh, we'll bring it down eventually,' the idea has always been; 'We commit to deorbiting it.'
 But my sense is that they didn't actually think through the details until about five years ago," McDowell said.
 "Until then it was like, 'La la la, it's in orbit, we're still building it, we're not going to worry about how to get rid of it.'
 Which maybe isn't quite the way you should do things."

-The station's demise didn't go completely unconsidered as the facility was being designed.
-Just a few years earlier, in 1979, NASA's Skylab station fell out of orbit.
-The agency had planned to guide the facility down to a controlled destruction in Earth's atmosphere using an early flight of the space shuttle.
+That's because just a few years earlier, in 1979, NASA's Skylab station fell out of orbit.
+The agency had planned to give the station a boost using an early flight of the space shuttle.
 But that vehicle was delayed, leaving the 80-ton Skylab stranded even as solar activity picked up, warmed and expanded Earth's atmosphere, and thereby accelerated the facility's doom.

 As a result, the spacecraft fell on its own, out of control, leaving no way for NASA to target the pieces over remote areas or slow the spacecraft's descent enough to reduce the size of those pieces.
 Instead, chunks of the station scattered across Australia, the largest of them a massive oxygen tank.
 The incident was a turning point in how people think about how large objects leave orbit.